September 29, 2009

 This is as complete as I could make it.
 There are, though, a lot of things I did NOT include:

 - songs only performed in 1966.
-That year has a unique repertoire that deserves an article of its own someday - if a song didn't make it past 1967, I didn't list it.
+That year has a unique repertoire that deserves an article of its own - if a song didn't make it past 1967, I didn't list it.
+See:

 - covers done after 1979.
 There are lots of these, of course, but someone else can handle them better than I could.

 - instrumentals.
-(These might include the Foxy Lady jam on 4-21-69, the Close Encounters jam on 1-22-78; the various jams on Darkness Darkness or Tighten Up or Feelin' Groovy in 1970; teases like the 3-28-72 Sidewalks of New York; or tuning ditties like Funiculi Funicula, etc.) I did make a couple exceptions to this.
+(These might include the Foxy Lady jam on 4-21-69, the Close Encounters jam on 1-22-78; the various jams on Darkness Darkness or Tighten Up or Feelin' Groovy in 1970; teases like the 3-28-72 Sidewalks of New York or the 4-21&24-78 Stayin' Alive; or tuning ditties like Funiculi Funicula, etc.) I did make a couple exceptions to this.

 - songs only performed in the acoustic sets of '69/70; I've already listed those in a previous post.
 But I did note a couple that 'broke out' into electric sets as well.